sharank249/mobilehub/content/marketing.md

     name: ''
 layout: page
 ---
-**To get a good success in the business it is very important to maintain good Market value in the**

-**industries.
-It is only possible if we manufacture the good quality products according to the customer**

-**demands with new technique devices. then we also gain a good feedback from the**

-**Clients which is helpful for company to gain a good name in the market.**
+**To get a good success in the business it is very important to maintain good Market value in the industries.
+It is only possible if we manufacture the good quality products according to the customer demands with new technique devices. then we also gain a good feedback from the Clients which is helpful for company to gain a good name in the market.**

+**KEY TAKEAWAYS**

+**Mobile marketing is an advertising activity that uses mobile devices, such as text promos and apps via push notifications.**

+**Mobile marketing audiences are grouped by behaviors and not by demographics.**

+**Mobile marketing is a subset of mobile advertising.**

+**Marketing faces privacy issues related to data collection.**

+****